olivroy/brisk/README.md

 utility values.
 For a given set of parameter values for each benefit and risk, the benefit-risk score can be calculated by taking a weighted average of the utility functions.
-Incorporating uncertainty into the estimate through a Bayesian posterior, then yields a posterior distribution on the benefit-risk score.
+Incorporating uncertainty into the estimate through a Bayesian posterior then yields a posterior distribution on the benefit-risk score.

 Benefits and risks are specified in `brisk` using the `benefit()` and